Singles (The Smiths album)

-Singles is the seventh compilation album by English rock band The Smiths, pitched as a compilation of previously issued singles.
+Singles is the seventh compilation album by the English rock band the Smiths, pitched as a compilation of previously issued singles.
 It was released in February 1995 by the new owner of their back catalogue, WEA (Sire Records in the United States).
-Its highest British chart position was #5; it did not chart in the United States.
+Its highest British chart position was No. 5; it did not chart in the United States.
 Blender magazine listed the album among the "500 CDs You Must Own" on their website.

 Background

 WEA (now the Warner Music Group) acquired the entire Smiths back catalogue in early 1992.
-After re-releasing all of The Smiths' original albums and compilations and issuing a two-volume best of compilation (Best...I and ...Best II) in 1992, they decided to celebrate The Smiths' reputation as a "singles band" by issuing a collection of the band's singles in 1995.
+After re-releasing all of The Smiths' eight original albums (the four studio albums, the Rank live album and the three compilation albums issued while the band were still active) and releasing a newly assembled two-volume best of compilation album (Best I and Best II) in 1992, they decided to celebrate The Smiths' reputation as a "singles band" by issuing a collection of the band's singles in 1995.
 Only the singles released in the UK were included.

 Despite the album's title, the Singles versions of "Hand in Glove", "The Boy with the Thorn in His Side" and "Ask" were not the original single mixes.
-Similarly, "What Difference Does It Make?", "How Soon Is Now?", "That Joke Isn't Funny Anymore" and "Last Night I Dreamt That Somebody Loved Me" were the full-length album versions, that are on the original 12´ singles, as opposed to the original single edits.
+Similarly, "What Difference Does It Make?", "How Soon Is Now?", "That Joke Isn't Funny Anymore" and "Last Night I Dreamt That Somebody Loved Me" were the full-length album versions, that are on the original 12" singles, as opposed to the original single edits.